openzklib/openzl/README.md

 | CI/CD      |  4,000  |  CI/CD for openzl |
 | Misc.   | 1,000 | DNS, Website Hosting, ect |

+Totol budget: 1,001,000 USD (will converted to DOT using the exchange rate on application)

 ## Openzl team